David Liu launches Beam Therapeutics to treat genetic diseases with CRISPR base editing

-When David R. Liu debuted his base editors, a modified form of CRISPR gene editing, two years ago, he recognized their potential to correct mutations underlying thousands of genetic conditions caused by typos in DNA.
+It’s shaping up to be another year full of cash flowing for CRISPR gene editing.
+In just the past two months, four companies have launched based on newly discovered or designed versions of CRISPR.

+Of all those variants, the base editors developed by David R. Liu’s lab at the Broad Institute of MIT & Harvard might be causing the most excitement.
+They’ve certainly brought in the most money.

-Since then, those base editors, along with advanced iterations designed by Liu’s students at the Broad Institute of Harvard & MIT, have been shared with research labs worldwide more than 3,000 times.
-They’ve been used to edit DNA of bacteria, fungi, plants, insects, fish, amphibians, and mice.
-And in one controversial case, Chinese scientists even used Liu’s editors to fix a genetic disease in human embryos.
+Just two years ago, Liu debuted his lab’s first base editors, which can make single nucleotide base changes in DNA.
+Since then, those base editors, along with advanced iterations, have been shared with research labs worldwide more than 3,000 times.
+They’ve been used to edit DNA of bacteria, fungi, plants, insects, fish, mice, and even human embryos.

-Amidst that whirlwind of development, Liu has been quietly building a company that will attempt to transform his base editing technique into therapies for numerous genetic diseases.
-Today, that start-up, Beam Therapeutics, is launching with up to $87 million in series A funding led by F-Prime Capital Partners and Arch Venture Partners.
+Amid that whirlwind of development, Liu has been quietly building a company that will try to transform the base editors into treatments for genetic diseases.
+That start-up, Beam Therapeutics, launched last week with up to $87 million in series A funding led by F-Prime Capital Partners and Arch Venture Partners.

 Beam isn’t Liu’s first CRISPR company.
 Liu’s base editors are also the foundation of Pairwise Plants, which launched in March to develop gene-edited crops.
-He was also a cofounder of one of the original CRISPR companies, Editas Medicine, along with Feng Zhang, an inventor of CRISPR gene editing at the Broad, and J. Keith Joung, a gene editing researcher at Massachusetts General Hospital and Harvard Medical School.
+He was also a cofounder of one of the original CRISPR companies, Editas Medicine, along with Feng Zhang, an inventor of CRISPR gene editing at Broad, and J. Keith Joung, a gene-editing researcher at Massachusetts General Hospital and Harvard Medical School.

-In fact, Zhang and Joung are joining Liu as cofounders of Beam too.
+In fact, Zhang and Joung are joining Liu as cofounders of Pairwise Plants and Beam too.
 “It was really a natural fit to keep the band together,” Liu says.

-Editas, along with many other CRISPR companies, is largely focused on a traditional form of CRISPR gene editing that uses an enzyme called Cas9 to make specific cuts in DNA’s helical strands.
+Editas is largely focused on a traditional form of CRISPR gene editing that uses an enzyme called Cas9 to make specific cuts in DNA.
 Cas9, which Liu likens to a pair of molecular scissors, is useful for deleting and disrupting genes.
-It can also be used to create an opening for inserting a new stretch of DNA.

 But the technique can’t swap a single base, or letter—A, T, G, or C—of DNA for another.
 Through a feat of protein engineering, Liu and his students created new versions of CRISPR—what they call base editors—that do just that.